A Field Guide to Event-Shape Observables Using Optimal Transport: Definition of event observables with EMD

 which we interpret as an infinite set of particles with infinitesimal momentum $d p_T = d\phi/2\pi$.
 While this is an interesting theoretical limit for analytical estimates, it is intractable for numeric calculations.
 To compute the EMD we use a quasi-isotropic radiation pattern with $N$ particles evenly distributed along the ring,

-where $N$ is sufficiently large to approximate the infinite particle distribution.
+where $N$ is sufficiently large to approximate the infinite particle distribution, such that random rotations on the order of $\Delta \phi \sim 2 \pi / N$ do not effect the distribution of the observable.
 For this work, we use $N=256$, such that $\mathcal{U} \approx \mathcal{U}_{256}$, shown in Fig.~\ref{fig:uniform}.
 We suppress these subscripts for notational simplicity, and will refer to the quasi-isotropic event as $\mathcal{U}$.